AntonovAnton/neuralnetwork/README.md

 # neuralnetwork
-Neural network which was written by me on C# with 2D demonstration of a learning of neural networks with Win2d
+Neural network which was written by me on C# with 2D(Win2d) demonstration of learning